knarbmakes/ifworldscollide/README.md

 **If Worlds Collide** is a skirmish wargame set among shattered worlds and realities.
 It is designed to be a toolbox rather than one defined world.
 The overarching setting pits players against each other to understand the mirrored cracks in reality.
 As fissures occur, worlds start to bleed into one another, cultures and civilizations meet for the first time, and conflicts arise.
 But this is just a spark, not the final destination.

-The game is played with 10 to 20 models per player, with no particular miniature line; any and all levels of magic, technology and even different time periods can be played together.
-The focus of the game is on narrative gameplay with memorable and exciting moments.
-Games are designed to be completed within 1.5 hours for two players.
+The game can played with as little as 5-10 models per player; any and all levels of magic, technology and even different time periods can be played together.
+The focus of the game is on narrative and strategic gameplay with memorable and exciting moments.
+Most Missions are designed to be completed within 1.5 hours for two players.

 ## Measurements and Dimensions